 Once this has become routine, move on to implement the ketogenic diet (step 2), followed by the cyclical component (step 3).
 You can take comfort in knowing that once you reach step 3, you will be able to cycle in some of your favorite healthy carbs once again on a weekly basis.

 If you want to further maximize the health benefits of fasting, consider graduating into doing five-day, water-only fasts on a regular basis.
 I do it three to four times a year.
 To make the process easier, slowly work your way up to the point where you’re fasting for 20 hours a day and eating your two meals within a span of just four hours.
-After a month of doing this, pulling off five-day water fast will not be nearly as challenging.
+After a month of doing this, pulling off a five-day water fast will not be nearly as challenging.

 2. Switch to a ketogenic diet until you can create measurable ketones: The three-part key is to 1) restrict net carbohydrates (total carbs minus fiber) to 20 to 50 grams per day, 2) replace the lost carbs with healthy fats so that you’re getting anywhere from 50 to 85 percent of your daily calories from fat, and 3) limit protein to one-half gram of protein per pound of lean body mass.
 (To determine your lean body mass, subtract your body fat percentage from 100, then multiply that percentage by your current weight.)

 Vegetables, which are loaded with fiber, can be eaten without restrictions.
 The primary carb sources that need to be cut out are grains and all forms of sugar, including high-fructose fruits.
 (Healthy net carbs will be cycled back in once you’ve entered ketosis.)